K-VENKAT-KEDARNATH/Live-streaming-over-mptcp/README.md

 ***Initial Setup***

-The server sends a video, and the client receives it.
+The server sends live video, and the client receives it.

 To run ->
 run simpleTopo.py.
 On the host h1, run the server code.
 On the host h2, run the client code.